Our Ghostwriting and Editing Team

 Our diverse team includes just over 40 staff writers, editors, and publishing consultants, each with a unique style and skill set.
 The majority of our staff work from our Manhattan or Nashville office, though several members of our team correspond remotely.
 Please let us know if you would like to interview any member of our staff and we will gladly accommodate—pending availability.

-Specialties: Memoir, Novel, Developmental Editing, and Creative Writing
+Specialties: Memoir, Novel, Developmental Editing, Creative Writing

 Caroline is an award-winning, New York Times bestselling author and part-time novel-writing instructor at Stanford University and UCLA.
 She started writing stories when she was in second grade and always knew she wanted to be a novelist.
-She’s the author of two New York Times bestselling novels, Is This Tomorrow and Pictures of You, along with 8 other critically acclaimed books.
+She’s the author of two New York Times bestselling novels, Is This Tomorrow and Pictures of You, along with eight other critically acclaimed books.
 Pictures of You was listed as one of the “Best Books of the Year” by The San Francisco Chronicle, Kirkus Reviews, Bookmarks magazine and the Providence Journal.
 It was also a Costco “Pennie’s Pick.”
 Is This Tomorrow was an Indie Next Pick, a Jewish Book Council Pick, long listed for the Maine Reader’s Prize, a WNBA Great Reading Group selection, and a San Francisco Chronicle Lit Pick, as well as one of the “Best Books of the Year” by January magazine.
 Caroline is also a book critic whose reviews have appeared in The New York Times, The Boston Globe, The San Francisco Chronicle, and People Magazine.

 Specialties: Memoir, Fiction, Thriller/Horror